Dasharo/docs/docs/osf-trivia-list/dts.md

     copy the logs manually from `/tmp/dts.log`, `/var/local/dts-err.log` and `/var/local/flashrom.log`.
 Then, you should provide the logs by email or via "Dasharo Premier Support" Matrix channel.

+!!! tip

+    Verbose mode prints a lot of information on screen that starts with `+` sign. </br>
+    If you can't reproduce the problem in this mode then you can also send us logs with verbose mode disabled.